Missing is the Context

 Though to be fair, I should acknowledge here that there is some positive vision, however slight, that corresponds to the depiction of animal suffering given to us by AV and the others in this tradition.
 In renouncing the practices that contribute to such evils, they can be taken also as implying that it is desirable to be (and thus one ought to strive to become) the sort of person who governs themselves according to a set of rationally derived principles—meaning both logically consistent and a proponent of equality.
 However, in practice, I wager that this element in fact contributes little to the persuasiveness of the strategy as a whole.
 First, their positive vision resides dimly in the background, encounterable only if and then afterone assents to the critique.
 Relatedly (second), it does not really suggest to us modes of engagement with animals that can replace those which are critiqued.
 That I consider one ‘equal’ says little about the sort of life I may then go on to lead with them.

-At the risk of stating the obvious, I think there is no better context than that which is found in animal sanctuaries.
-Here, we encounter a positive vision of human-animal relations already embedded into the material surroundings: in the relationships that hold between the animals and those who care for them, in the practices through which their stories are kept and shared with visitors, and in the trust and affection they may come to display towards humans (no small thing, given their often horrifying pasts).
-When visitors are invited to feed, groom, or otherwise care for the animals, they are given the opportunity not merely to better understand this vision, but momentarily to inhabit it, to imagine themselves as already participating in the form of life being offered.
+At the risk of stating the obvious, I think there is no better context than that which is found in farm sanctuaries.
+Here, we encounter a positive vision of human-animal relations already embedded in the relationships between the animals and those who care for them, in the practices through which the ongoing story of their lives are recorded and shared with visitors, and in the trust and affection they may come to display towards humans (no small thing for many of them, given their traumatic pasts).
+And when these visitors are invited to feed and care for the animals, they are given the opportunity to go beyond merely observing this vision from the outside: they can embrace it as their own.

 And if you were wondering, now, when I’m sitting at a dinner table where meat is being served and am asked, “So why is it that you’re vegan again?” my answer simply is this: “Come with me to a protest, to a vigil, to a feedlot, a slaughterhouse, or even to potluck, a gathering of like-minds—then maybe you will begin to understand.”2